suniltheta/NuageHackathon/README.md

 Code just contains simple java file. which will make http requests to servers.

 ## Server side

 All server related file can be found under Server Codes folder. pom.xml contains maven dependancies.
 These servers respond to simple http requests with x value.

+Server side was developed using Spring sts, but have little trouble configuring them to run on tomcat